sylverjoy/Projet_Node_-_React/README.md

 ## Features

 - Create flashcard decks.
+- Insert flashcards in a deck.
 - Review flashcards with a spaced repetition system.
 - Browse flashcards based on their review status.
-- Intuitive and responsive user interface.

 ## Getting Started